esoterra/physical-units/README.md

 For example, 1 newton (1 N) is equal to one kilogram meter per second squared (1 kg⋅m/s²), which can be represented a `(1, 1, -2, 0, 0, 0, 0)` where each value corresponds to the exponent
 of an SI base unit.
 This is how the `BaseUnit` type represents units.

-> [!NOTE]
-> The `base` module provides representations of the base and derived SI units in terms of base units

 ## Derived Units